What is the Magnus Expansion?: Crossed morphisms

 \section{Crossed morphisms}

 In this section we will introduce the notion of crossed morphism both in the case of Lie groups and of Lie algebras.
-We will prove how crossed morphisms of Lie groups relate to equivariant one-forms and to MC-elements.
+We will prove how crossed morphisms of Lie groups relate to equivariant one-forms and to Maurer--Cartan (MC)-elements.
 In particular, it will be proven that to every crossed morphism between Lie groups corresponds a crossed morphism between the corresponding Lie algebras.
-For more informations about this topic we refer the reader to the monograph \cite{Hilgert-Neeb}.
+For more information about crossed morphisms and related topics, we refer the reader to the monograph \cite{Hilgert-Neeb}.
+We refer to Appendix \ref{sec:diffformV} for a collection of background material.